t32rahman/CVDelivery/README.md

 (Project works very well with Raspberry Pi 4 paired with camera module)

-#### Please feel to connect with me on LinkedIn, I'd love to chat about project ideas, software enginner, or anything related to tech!
+#### Please feel to connect with me on LinkedIn, I'd love to chat about project ideas, software enginnering internships, or anything related to tech!

 [My LinkedIn profile](https://www.linkedin.com/in/tmrahman/ "LinkedIn Profile")